 • priceRange and paymentAccepted

-FAQPage schema — applied to your question-led service page sections, marking up each question-and-answer pair so AI systems can parse and cite them directly.
+FAQPage schema applied to your question-led service page sections, marking up each question-and-answer pair so AI systems can parse and cite them directly.

 The sameAs property in LocalBusiness schema is particularly important for AI entity recognition.
-It signals to Google, ChatGPT, and Gemini that the entity on your website is the same entity listed in authoritative third-party directories — resolving ambiguity that would otherwise reduce citation confidence.
+It signals to Google, ChatGPT, and Gemini that the entity on your website is the same entity listed in authoritative third-party directories, resolving ambiguity that would otherwise reduce citation confidence.

 Voice-specific optimization requires:

-• Conversational, long-tail question headings that mirror natural speech patterns ("Does your company offer emergency service on Sunday evenings?" rather than "Emergency plumbing Sunday")
+• Conversational, long-tail question headings that mirror natural speech (“Does your company offer emergency service on Sunday evenings?” rather than “Emergency plumbing Sunday”)

-• Answers written to be read aloud — short sentences, plain language, no jargon
+• Answers written to be read aloud: short sentences, plain language, no jargon

 • Speakable schema markup on key answer sections, signaling to voice assistants which content is optimized for read-aloud delivery

-• Mobile page speed below 2.5 seconds — 70% of local searches are mobile-first
+• Mobile page speed below 2.5 seconds: 70% of local searches are mobile-first

-According to MaximusLabs, businesses optimized for voice search see 37% increases in inclusion in AI-generated answers across all platforms, because voice and multi-platform AI citation optimization use the same content signals.
+Per MaximusLabs, businesses optimized for voice search see 37% increases in inclusion in AI-generated answers across all platforms, because voice and multi-platform AI citation optimization use the same content signals.

-Step 5: Build Reviews as AI Training Data
+Step 5: Build reviews as AI training data

 Review strategy for AI visibility: